F5Networks/f5-openstack-heat/docs/templates/supported/ref_f5-plugins_active-standby.rst

 .. seealso::

-    * :ref:`F5® VE Cluster-Ready 4-nic` Heat template: deploys a pair of BIG-IP® VE devices that are ready for clustering.
+    * :ref:`F5® BIG-IP® VE: Cluster-Ready, 4-nic` Heat template: deploys a pair of BIG-IP® VE devices that are ready for clustering.

 Caveats